In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 amount of land, which is common knowledge and the subject of an extensive

-magazine article.
+magazine puff piece on Garcia.
 I have no idea why Nichols brought up his land in

 that conference or why he needed Garcia to know that he was practically a